-Patio awnings along with being used for sun protection can also be used to provide shelter from rain showers.
+Patio awnings, if set with a suitable pitch, can be used to provide shelter from rain showers.
 To guarantee rainwater runs off and does not pool on the material, patio awnings must be set with a pitch of 14 degrees (or greater), as set out in European Directive EN13561.
-As an additional benefit, thanks to the exclusive TEXgard nanotech coating impregnated around every fibre of our materials, as the rainwater runs off at this angle or greater, it takes surface dirt and debris with it ensuring the material keeps a clean visual appearance.
+As an additional benefit, thanks to the exclusive TEXgard nanotech coating impregnated around every fibre of our materials, as the rainwater runs off, it will remove all loose surface dirt and debris ensuring the material keeps a clean visual appearance.

 Patio awnings with a wet fabric (used in rain) should be allowed to dry out first before you retract them away, however, if the fabric is rolled away wet (ie the rain is persistent), the patio awning should be opened up at the next opportunity to allow the fabric to properly dry out and to help minimise any rippling and waviness in the material.
 Continuous and consistent use of a patio awning in rain showers will affect the look and appearance of the fabric.